403rd AFSB commander Col. Henry Brown relinquishes command to Col. Jason Book in change of command ceremony

 |0

-This work, 403rd AFSB commander Col. Henry Brown relinquishes command to Col. Jason Book in change of command ceremony [Image 4 of 4], by Hyungbin Ju, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 403rd AFSB commander Col. Henry Brown relinquishes command to Col. Jason Book in change of command ceremony, by Galen Putnam, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-403rd AFSB commander Col. Henry Brown relinquishes command to Col. Jason Book in change of command ceremony